 Ethereum vs. Ethereum Classic: What’s the Difference?

-In broad sense, both Ethereum and Ethereum Classic run smart contracts and offer their users a platform to build decentralized applications on.
-However, there are several important differences between Ethereum and Ethereum Classic, such as their native cryptocurrencies (ETC and ETH), consensus mechanisms and various policies.
+In a broad sense, both Ethereum and Ethereum Classic run smart contracts and offer their users a platform to build decentralized applications on.
+However, there are several important differences between Ethereum and Ethereum Classic, such as their native cryptocurrencies (ETC and ETH), consensus mechanisms, and various policies.

 - Core Values

-Ethereum is a network that positions itself and offers its services as a software platform with possibilities of undergoing a series of hard forks to recreate better versions of itself.
+Ethereum is a network that positions itself and offers its services as a software platform with the possibility of undergoing a series of hard forks to recreate better versions of itself.
 As a testament, it runs open software for parties to launch their decentralized Apps.

 Ethereum Classic on the other hand focuses the bulk of its services on replacing old and traditional contractual agreements with decentralized applications that will execute trustless transactions.